PhD Project: Women’s Underrepresentation in Job Authority

 Consequences of Women’s Representation in Positions of Power

-Women’s (under)representation in positions of power arguably has consequences that transcend those that concern the women occupying these positions.
+Women’s (under)representation in positions of power arguably has consequences that transcend those that concern exclusively the women occupying these positions.
 I am interested in both broader societal and more narrow organizational repercussions of women’s (under)representation in authority.
-In this context, I have studied the influence of the share of women in management on the gender gap in earnings at the workplace (see my 2018 Gender, Work & Organization article).
+In this context, I have studied the influence of the share of women in management on the workplace gender gap in earnings (see my 2018 Gender, Work & Organization article).

 Gender-of-interviewer Effects in Survey Research

-On a more methodological note, I do research on gender-of-interviewer effects and reporting bias in interviewer-assisted survey data collection.
+On a more methodological note, I have done some research on gender-of-interviewer effects and reporting bias in interviewer-assisted survey data collection.
 Research has suggested gender-of-interviewer effects in interviewer-assisted data collection to be especially pertinent when sensitive topics are discussed.
 Specifically, I study whether gender-of-interviewer effects bias measures used for cross-country comparisons of gender-related ideology.